EOSC-synergy/mypipline.sqaaas/README.md

 ### Commands

-There are three different commands implemented which come with different flags and parameters:
+There are three different commands implemented which come with its own set of flags and parameters:

 1. Command _version_